elieserme/hackintosh/README.md

 sudo pmset proximitywake 0
 sudo pmset tcpkeepalive 0
 ```
+After this commands, **disable Find my Mac** on your iCloud settings.

+The setup above works on a real Mac computer too, if you want deep sleeps just follow the same steps.

 ### ABNT2 keyboard on install MacOS
 To make your brazilian **ABNT2 keyboard** default when Install MacOS, change language and keyboard layout in your **config.plist** inside **NVRAM** key section: